Why study computer science?

 Many large open source software projects have developed as a result:

-The open source Linux operating system runs on the vast majority (> 90%) of web servers and other cloud services.
+The open source Linux operating system is used for the vast majority (> 90%) of web servers and other cloud services.

 The web development ecosystem relies on free and open source HTML, CSS, and JavaScript libraries, frameworks, and engines.

-The development of these large-scale collaborative projects illustrate the reason why I like to study computer science: it gives one the ability to create something from nothing.
+The these large-scale collaborative projects illustrate the reason why I like to study computer science: it gives you the ability to create something from nothing.

-Studying computer science will help you use the computer more effectively, which now includes the effective use of LLMs.
+Studying computer science will help you use the computer more effectively, which now includes the use of AI.